 |Network||WiFi 802.11 b/g/n (Realtek RTL8723BS), 10/100/1000Mbps Ethernet (Realtek RTL8211E)|

 The PCB has the following silkscreened on it:

 Orange Pi Prime v1.0

 The H5 SoC support has matured since its introduction in kernel 4.12.
-Most of the board functionality for boards such as Orange Pi Prime are available with current mainline kernels.
-Some features (hw accelerated crypto, hw spinlocks, and thermal) are still being worked on and the status of some features (video engine) is still unknown due to the lack of testing.
+Most of the board functionality for boards such as Orange Pi Prime, including 3D graphics, hardware accelerated video and crypto, and DVFS are available with current mainline kernels.
+Only a very few minor features are still being worked on.
 For a more comprehensive list of supported features, see the status matrix for mainline kernels.

 See the Manual build section for more details.